umarhassan-mitodl/15.667-spring-2001/content/pages/readings.md

 {{< tdopen >}}
 **Read:** Lewicki, chapter 9, and the Halliburton _Dispute Resolution Program_.
 These readings illuminate dealing with difficult situations, and third party intervention.
 The Halliburton program is a benchmark example of an integrated system with the option of outside arbitration.
 It is now seen as best practice – with one big shortcoming in my view – namely, "imposed" arbitration.
 (Are you willing to sign away your ability to sue your employer as a condition of employment?)

 **Read:** Fein, Robert A., Bryan Vossekuil, and Gwen A. Holden, _Threat Assessment: An Approach to Prevent Targeted Violence_, _National Institute of Justice: Research in Action,_ September 1995, pp. 1-7 (taking a systems approach to targeted violence) as preparation for the evening presentation.
-This article is also available at the {{% resource_link "eb04adc1-4412-4f97-88f8-dd3e19457316" "U.S. Secret Service" %}} web site.
+This article is also available at the [U.S. Secret Service](http://www.secretservice.gov/) web site.

 **Cases:** _Certified Public Accountants, Inc._ (theft); Discussion of cases distributed in class (drugs, whistleblowers, and a convicted employee).
 {{< tdclose >}}